 To increase speed and accuracy in detecting fraud, waste and abuse (FWA), the OIG has focused on growing the agency’s data analytics toolset and processes available to investigators.

 OIG recently inspected payroll records from a skilled nursing facility in the greater Houston area to determine if the hours of direct care provided by licensed nursing staff were accurately reported.

-The Office of Inspector General collaborates with Texas dentists to prevent and investigate fraud, waste and abuse in Medicaid and CHIP services delivery.
+The Texas Health and Human Services Office of Inspector General (OIG) works with Texas pharmacists to prevent and investigate fraud, waste and abuse in Medicaid and CHIP services.